 Finish your trip with on-the-cheap culinary exploration.

 Year-round sunshine means food trucks are always out and about, and noshing on everything from BBQ to fry bread served from a truck window has become a Phoenix rite of passage.
-You can browse the daily locations on the Phoenix Street Food Coalition site or simply show up for Food Truck Friday at the Phoenix Public Market, 11 a.m.—1:30 p.m.
+Check out the Phoenix Street Food Coalition's Facebook page for daily updates on where to find trucks.

 The Southwest does hot dogs differently (there's bacon, beans and sweet bolillo-like buns involved).
 Get to know our irresistible Sonoran hot dog in this blog post, and get yourself to the nearest street vendor.